You are here

 Definition

-Consults with, informs and advises representatives of law enforcement agencies, criminal justice agencies, and penal institutions, throughout the state, regarding Washington State Patrol criminal identification requirements and procedures; provides guidance and training to local officials and identification personnel.
+Under general direction, consults with, informs and advises representatives of law enforcement agencies, criminal justice agencies, and penal institutions, and non-criminal justice agencies throughout the state, regarding Washington State Patrol criminal identification requirements and procedures; provides guidance and training to local officials and identification personnel to ensure the proper reporting, transmission, and usage of all criminal justice information.

 Typical Work

-Plans, organizes and conducts on‑the‑job training programs concerning fingerprint techniques; corrects manner of furnishing descriptors, offense and disposition information as scheduled throughout the state, or as requested by local criminal justice agencies;
+Plans, organizes and conducts on the job training programs at the subject matter expert level concerning fingerprint techniques; corrects manner of furnishing descriptors, offense and disposition information as scheduled throughout the state, or as requested by local criminal justice agencies;

-Attends and upon request instructs in seminars and schools relating to fingerprint identification and records conducted for other criminal justice officers;
+Attends and upon request instructs in seminars and schools relating to fingerprint identification, livescan operation and records conducted for other criminal justice officers;

-Serves as liaison between the Identification Section and other criminal justice agencies in matters pertaining to identification and records;
+Serves as liaison between the Criminal Records Division and other criminal justice agencies in matters pertaining to identification and records;

 Performs other work as required.